 “Obscurer, Obscurer”: Independent Publisher Wakefield Press on Translating Forgotten Classics

-Found this article relevant?shaficHariri, Emeline Colpart, Jaya Bhattacharji Rose and 6 others found this witty
+Found this article relevant?Franck Mandon, shaficHariri, Emeline Colpart and 7 others found this witty

 Marc Lowenthal is an acquisitions editor at The MIT Press during the week, and director of Wakefield Press, an independent American publisher devoted to the translation of overlooked books, during the weekend.
 We asked Lowenthal a few questions about Wakefield's editorial line, recent publications, and the challenges of running an independent publishing house.

 What is your editorial line?
 What makes you stand out?